casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 ### Running a Usage Test

-A usage test uses the same variables as the Install test above, but tests the functionality of the contract after installation.
+A usage test uses the same variables as the Install test above, but tests the basic functionality of the contract after installation.

 The usage test can be run using the following command: